hadmacker/asd_notes/README.md

   * ICD-11: 2022
   * ICD-10: 2016, 2019
 * **Irlen Syndrome**: A visual perceptual processing disorder.
 Coloured glasses have been shown to improve quality of life.
+* **Joint Attention**: When one purposefully coordinates their focus of attention with that of another person. [unc.edu](https://www.med.unc.edu/healthsciences/asap/materials-1/about-joint-attention/#:~:text=What%20is%20Joint%20Attention%3F,intentionally%20and%20for%20social%20reasons.)
+  * Imagine, for example, that a teacher points to her desk and says to a child, “Look at that big apple.”
+The child looks at the place the teacher has pointed and sees the apple.
+In this situation, the teacher and the child have engaged in joint attention—that is, they shared attention to the apple on purpose.
 * **Kanner, Leo**: [Wikipedia](https://en.wikipedia.org/wiki/Leo_Kanner)
   * In 1943, Dr. Leo Kanner (Psychiatrist) published the first systematic description of early infantile autism.
 He concluded that this was a neurodevelopmental disorder and that 'these children have come into the world with an innate inability to form the usual, biologically provided contact with people'.
 [Source: nih.gov](https://pubmed.ncbi.nlm.nih.gov/29667863)
 * **Kinesthesia**: See Proprioception.